-People ask me from time to time where I acquired my computer skills as well as my programming skills.
+People ask me from time to time when and where I acquired my computer skills as well as my programming skills.
 Most believe I went to one school or another, perhaps even a military school.
 Only those who know me well will believe me when I tell them I’m 100 percent self-taught.

 Personal computers were in their infancy when I joined the Marine Corps in 1978.
 I didn’t see my first one, which really wasn’t a personal computer, until sometime between April 1979 and April 1981.
 The Wikipedia page on the IBM Series 1 Model 4110 portable computer is wrong, but I can’t remember dates well enough to correct it.

 I know the Wikipedia page is wrong because I was stationed at the recruit depot in San Diego for two years and we had a “green machine” well before I was transferred away in 1981.
 Our unit diary clerks went from typing the reports to using a green machine around the time I moved from one section to another in 1980.

 Although I wasn’t allowed to touch it, I learned as much about it as I could by watching the clerks using it.
 It was the first time I saw an 8-inch floppy disk.
 The smaller versions hadn’t been invented yet.

 The Marine Corps was still using this computer when I was in Japan in 1987 and 1988.
 I probably learned more about that machine there than anywhere else.
 By then, it was a dinosaur compared to what you could buy in almost any department store.

 I absorbed some minor computer skills while I was at the air station in Yuma, Arizona in 1981 and 1982.
 I had to be the supply clerk as well as the administrative clerk for the automated services center for about a year.